openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-zfs/zfs-configuration.md

     - test2
 ```

 If you want to change topology keys, just set new env(ALLOWED_TOPOLOGIES).
-See [FAQs](../../../faqs/faqs.md#how-to-add-custom-topology-key-to-local-pv-zfs-driver) for more details.
+Refer [FAQs](../../../faqs/faqs.md#how-to-add-custom-topology-key-to-local-pv-zfs-driver) for more details.

 ```
 $ kubectl edit ds -n kube-system openebs-zfs-node